-Home-Re-Examination for Analysis of Survival Data with Demographic Applications (ST303G), Basic-level course, 7.5 Credits, Spring 2022.
+Home-Re-Examination for Analysis of Survival Data with Demographic Applications (ST303G), Basic-level course, 7.5 Credits, Spring Semester 2023.

-The exam is handed-out on Tuesday 5 April 2022 and replies are expected to be handed-in electronically (via tenta.stat.su.se/tenta.html) latest by Monday 11 April 2022 at 18:00.
+The exam is handed-out on Thursday 20 April 2023 at 13:00 (available, together with any other associated file/s, at the course-site in Athena under the sub-directory Home-Re-Exams).
+Replies are expected to be handed-in electronically (via http://tenta.stat.su.se/tenta) latest by Wednesday 26 April 2023 at 18:00.

-The examination consists of 8 questions that add up to 60 points.
+The examination consists of 9 questions that add up to 60 points.
 Detailed and well-motivated replies are required in order to get full marks on each question.

-Your replies should include all detailed steps and results (for the theoretical/analytical questions), and explanations as well as most relevant tables and/or figures of results together with their interpretations, conclusions, and implications (for the empirical questions).
-Input codes should be included as an appendix.
+For the theoretical/analytical questions, your replies should include all detailed steps and results.
+For the empirical (data analyses) questions your replies should include the most relevant tables and/or figures of results together with their interpretations, explanations, conclusions, implications, etc. Input codes should be included as an appendix.